 - Line 2 baking sheets with parchment paper

-- Punch dough down then roll to 1/2" thick.
-Use a doughnut cutter and place on sheet about 2" apart.
+- Punch dough down then roll to 1/2″ thick on a floured surface.
+Use a doughnut cutter and place on sheet about 2″ apart.
 Cover and let rise again for 40 minutes.

 - Preheat oven to 375, uncover donuts and bake for about 10 minutes until light brown.